Inca Civil War: Causes of the division of the empire

 In 1524–1526, the Spaniards, under the command of Francisco Pizarro, explored the northwestern coast of South America.
-They are believed to have carried smallpox, measles, or influenza to the continent, as these had been endemic among Europeans for centuries.
+These Spaniards are believed to have carried smallpox, measles, or influenza to the continent, as these had been endemic among Europeans for centuries.
 The new infectious diseases erupted in epidemics and caused high mortality and disaster for the Inca and other indigenous peoples, who had no immunity.
-The outbreak of the disease that is believed to be smallpox killed the most people in the first years of the Civil War.
+The outbreak of a disease killed the most people in the first years of the Civil War.
+Although Huayna Capac, who was in Tumebamba, did not personally encounter any Spaniards, he possibly contracted malaria or smallpox and died around 1527.

-Atahualpa was a son of Huayna Capac.
-Atahualpa accompanied his father on every military expedition in the north.
-Huayna Capac used these expeditions to test his son's military capabilities.
-He sent Atahualpa on a military expedition to conquer the Pasto people.
-However, Atahualpa fled and received harsh treatment upon his return.

-Huayna Capac, who was in Tumebamba, heard news of the strangers arriving at Tumbes.
-Although he did not personally encounter any Spaniards, he contracted smallpox and died in 1527.
-He named Ninan Cuyochi as his successor.
+Huayna Capac had originally named Ninan Cuyochi as his successor.
 A group of nobles was sent to Cusco to inform Ninan Cuyochi.
-However, Huayna Capac later instead appointed Huáscar as his heir.
+However, Huayna Capac later instead appointed Huascar as his heir.
 Since the auguries were negative, the great priest (Villaq Umu) returned to Tumebamba for Huayna Capac to make a new choice.
 But at his arrival, the Sapa Inca was already dead.
 Meanwhile, the group of nobles sent to Cusco learned of the death of Ninan Cuyochi.
 It was uncertain who should be the next Inca emperor; they had no clear rules of succession.
-Two sons of Huayna Capac, Huáscar and Atahualpa, born of different mothers, both claimed the position.
+If the sovereign and his successor both died, then a new emperor was elected by the Inca nobles.